kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

 4. What if we dont have the required parameter values ? let's say we only know fName and sName and age and want to create object.
 So either you will have to pass null values for other params or you wil have to create more constructors (Constructor overloading),

 Problem with constructor overloading
-- Too many constructors, Lets say we have N attributes, and if we find combinations for them as 2^n,
+- Too many constructors, Lets say we have N attributes, and if we find combinations for them as 2^n, For ex: if we have 2 attributes then we can have 4 combination of that.
 - We might end up creating 2^n constructors for every combination of attributes
-- There might be soe combinations, where overloading won't be possible due method signature (order of params)
+- There might be some combinations, where overloading won't be possible due method signature (order of params)

 > So surely constructor overloading is not the solution and neither we can pass null values